Steps involved in buying a home

 After the sale is completed

 There are many things to do when moving house, for example, redirecting your post and changing your details on the electoral register.
-More information is available in our document on moving to a new home.
+More information is available in our page on moving to a new home.